bkesterbyld/maroon-potato/src/pages/index.md

     title: Use Cases
     subtitle: ''
     grid_items:
-      - title: "No Code Data\_ Prototyping"
+      - title: No Code Data Prototyping
         title_align: left
         content: >
           Prototype data models and logic requirements for your engineering team